idan22moral/RedAlert/README.md

 # RedAlert
-Get toast notification for Red Alerts (Windows only ATM).
+Get toast notification for Red Alerts.

 ## Simple Explanation
-This tool pops a Windows toast notification for every Red Alert.
+This tool pops a toast notification for every Red Alert.
 You can filter the regions for you notification in the `regions.cfg` file.
 All Red Alert notifications (even filtered ones) are logged to the console and log file.